-Vet horror helmer Tobe Hooper returns to another ’70s benchmark slaughterfest, Dennis Donnelly’s “Toolbox Murders.”
-More a revisit than a remake of the no-frills original about a serial killer using different handyman devices, plays more like a grisly, but enjoyable, horror whodunit.
-Respectable B.O. looks likely, with a deservedly healthy afterlife on ancillary.
+His “Texas Chain Saw Massacre” the target of a recent remake, vet horror helmer Tobe Hooper returns the favor to another ’70s benchmark slaughterfest, Dennis Donnelly’s “Toolbox Murders.”
+More a revisit than a remake of the no-frills original about a serial killer using different handyman devices, Hooper’s version gives the yarn a tighter structure and plays it more like a grisly, but enjoyable, horror whodunit.
+Pic is skedded for Lions Gate release in U.S. Respectable B.O. looks likely, with a deservedly healthy afterlife on ancillary.

 Beginning title card states some of those whose dreams are unfulfilled in Hollywood return to their small-town oblivion, while others simply disappear.
 Though film’s first victim is, typically, a beautiful blonde actress who receives the rough end of a claw hammer, one can draw parallels with Hooper’s own meandering, now semi-moribund career and his inability to transcend cult status.

 Newlywed couple, teacher Nell (Angela Bettis) and medical intern Steve (Brent Roam), recently moved into the art deco apartment building Lusman Arms, where several murders have occurred.
 The decrepit building houses numerous poor tenants, giving the narrative plenty of fuel for potential victims and red herrings.